 What scholarships can international students use at public universities in South Korea?

-International students can combine multiple scholarship paths: (1) major government programs like Global Korea Scholarship (GKS), (2) university scholarships listed on each institution page (e.g., SNU scholarships or KAIST scholarships), and (3) department/faculty awards and assistantships (more common in graduate programs).
-Start with the scholarship section for your target university and shortlist what you’re eligible for.
+International students can explore several scholarship paths: (1) government programs such as the Global Korea Scholarship (GKS), (2) university scholarships listed on each institution page, such as SNU scholarships or KAIST scholarships, and (3) department or faculty awards and assistantships, which are more common in graduate study.
+Eligibility, coverage, and whether awards can be combined vary, so confirm the rules for each scholarship before applying.

 Can international students work part-time while studying at a public university in South Korea?